Engin-Boot/pong-stage-RV313/Stage0/LevelChange.md/BallSpeed.md

 ## Specification

-This Module will change the speed of ball depending upon level.
+This Module change the speed of ball depending upon level.

-### Scenario : Level I and Ball hits middle of paddle
+### Scenario : Level I and Ball hit middle of paddle

 Given : The game running on system and the game is in progress.
 When  : The game is in Level I.
-Then  : The Ball speed will set to 1ms.
+Then  : The Ball speed set to 1ms.

-### Scenario : Level I and Ball hits cornors of paddle
+### Scenario : Level I and Ball hit cornor of paddle

 Given : The game running on system and the game is in progress.
 When  : The game is in Level I.
-Then  : The Ball speed will set to 0.5ms.
+Then  : The Ball speed set to 0.5ms.

-### Scenario : Level II and Ball hits middle of paddle
+### Scenario : Level II and Ball hit middle of paddle

 Given : The game running on system and the game is in progress.
 When  : The game is in Level II.
-Then  : The Ball speed will set to 1.5ms.
+Then  : The Ball speed set to 1.5ms.

-### Scenario : Level II and Ball hits cornors of paddle
+### Scenario : Level II and Ball hit cornor of paddle

 Given : The game running on system and the game is in progress.
 When  : The game is in Level II.
-Then  : The Ball speed will set to 1ms.
+Then  : The Ball speed set to 1ms.

-### Scenario : Level III and Ball hits middle of paddle
+### Scenario : Level III and Ball hit middle of paddle

 Given :The game running on system and the game is in progress.
 When  : The game is in Level III.
-Then  : The Ball speed will set to 2ms.
+Then  : The Ball speed set to 2ms.

-### Scenario : Level III and Ball hits cornors of paddle
+### Scenario : Level III and Ball hit cornor of paddle

 Given : The game running on system and the game is in progress.
 When  : The game is in Level III.
-Then  : The Ball speed will set to 1.5ms.
+Then  : The Ball speed set to 1.5ms.

-### Scenario : Level IV and Ball hits middle of paddle
+### Scenario : Level IV and Ball hit middle of paddle

 Given : The game running on system and the game is in progress.
 When  : The game is in Level IV.
-Then  : The Ball speed will set to 2.5ms.
+Then  : The Ball speed set to 2.5ms.

-### Scenario : Level IV and Ball hits cornors of paddle
+### Scenario : Level IV and Ball hit cornor of paddle

 Given : The game running on system and the game is in progress.
 When  : The game is in Level IV.
-Then  : The Ball speed will set to 2ms.
+Then  : The Ball speed set to 2ms.

-### Scenario : Level V and Ball hits middle of paddle
+### Scenario : Level V and Ball hit middle of paddle

 Given :The game running on system and the game is in progress.
 When  : The game is in Level V.
-Then  : The Ball speed will set to 3ms.
+Then  : The Ball speed set to 3ms.

-### Scenario : Level V and Ball hits cornors of paddle
+### Scenario : Level V and Ball hit cornor of paddle

 Given : The game running on system and the game is in progress.
 When  : The game is in Level V.
-Then  : The Ball speed will set to 2.5ms.
+Then  : The Ball speed set to 2.5ms.